-Firstly, you need to choose a theme.
 For a Christmas tree to look professionally decorated, it needs an element that ties everything together.
-As Dagmar mentioned, base it on a particular color scheme, an ornament collection, or one of your interests.
-Get inspiration from Christmas decorating blogs, home décor sites, or Pinterest.
-After that, create a mood board to set the direction on how to style the tree.
-Also, this helps you determine what decorations you need.
+Dagmar suggests basing your Christmas tree theme on a certain color palette, an ornament collection, or one of your interests.
+Then, get style inspiration from designer blogs, home décor sites, or Pinterest.
+Finally, create a mood board to bring your vision to life.
+This will help you pick out the decorations that you need.

 2. Start with classic ornaments

-When decorating for Christmas, choose ornaments in a classic color scheme like red, white, silver, and gold.
-These mix and match well with other tree accents to create a different theme every year.
+When trimming your tree, start with ornaments in a classic color scheme like silver, gold, white, red, and green.
+These hues mix and match well with other tree decorations to create a different theme every year.

 Watch the video below for a detailed step-by-step on how to fluff and shape an artificial Christmas tree.

 In addition, Dagmar highlights the following tips to make the process easier:

 - Ask family or friends to help shape your tree.